Signs Your Fatigue May Be Stress-Related

 Modern Lifestyles and Constant Demand

-Work pressure, digital overload, busy schedules, and emotional demands all contribute to low-level stress that accumulates over time.
-The body interprets these micro-stressors as signals to stay alert, slowly wearing down energy reserves.
+Work pressure, digital overload, busy schedules, emotional demands, and constant notifications all contribute to low-level stress that accumulates over time.

 Why Stress Leads to Fatigue

 Stress-related fatigue develops when the body’s energy regulation becomes disrupted.
-Both modern science and Ayurveda acknowledge the impact long-term stress can have on overall vitality.

 Interrupted Sleep Cycles

 Even if you fall asleep easily, stress can affect the depth and quality of your rest.
-Lighter, disrupted sleep leaves the body struggling to recharge fully.

 Mental Overload

-A busy or worried mind uses more cognitive resources, which can make you feel tired even on quieter days.
-Lingering tension can also make it harder to switch off.
+A busy or worried mind uses more cognitive energy, which can make you feel tired even on quieter days.

 Reduced Daytime Energy

 Long-term stress may contribute to dips in motivation, slower thinking, and a general sense of heaviness.
-These effects are common signs of stress-related fatigue.

 Common Symptoms of Stress-Related Fatigue